kristinemlarson/gnssrefl/README.md

 [We have started putting together a set of use cases.](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md)

+April 3, 2021

+Added new plot in quickLook that provides perspective on choosing the right azimuths and QC metrics

 March 30, 2021

 Hopefully bug fixed related to the refraction file (gpt_1wA.pickle).
 If it is missing from your build,